yuliu0322/yuliu0322.github.io/_talks/2025-08-10-pratt-fellowship.md

 location: "Blacksburg, VA, USA"
 ---

-Recipient of the Pratt Fellowship, awarded by Virginia Tech in recognition of an outstanding academic record and demonstrated potential for academic and professional success.
-The fellowship provided financial support during the 2025–2026 academic year.
+Awarded the Pratt Fellowship by Virginia Tech in recognition of outstanding academic achievement and demonstrated potential for academic and professional success.